 Robust Code of Conduct

-A majority of fraud against companies is committed internally.
+While recent years have seen a spike in fraud perpetrated by external sources, fraud committed internally is still a threat for many companies.
 Employees have access to information and resources and have greater opportunity to manipulate these things in order to commit fraud.
 Having a robust code of conduct in place lets your team know from day one that ethical behavior is expected from everyone, from the top down.
 This doesn’t mean your code of conduct needs to be punitive and threatening.
 In fact, creating a positive, ethical culture within the company can improve morale as well as create a foundation of reducing fraudulent activity and internal theft.

 Separation of Functions